RNA-ROB/mlgam/README.md

-## Long-Read RNA-Seq Data Processing Pipeline (v1.0.0-beta)
+## MLGAM (v1.0.0)

-This is a pipeline designed to perform transcript isoform discovery and quantification from long-read RNA-seq data generated on **human** samples, regardless of how fragmented the data may be.
+MLGAM (Mending Long-read Gene Annotations Method) is a pipeline designed to perform transcript isoform discovery and quantification from long-read RNA-seq data generated on **human** samples, regardless of how fragmented the data may be.

-**Note:** This pipeline is still under active development.
+**Note:** MLGAM is still under active development.
 Please reach out to Robert Wang (wangr5@email.chop.edu) if you have any feedback or run into any issues!

 ### Dependencies: